tejas07/zai-weather/README.md

 - Fetches current weather for any city but default to Melbourne.
 - Automatic failover to OpenWeatherMap if WeatherStack fails.
 - Redis-based caching for performance (can be disabled).
-- Implemented using Observer design pattern.
+- Implemented using Strategy design pattern.
 - Simple REST endpoint: